peterjc/thapbi-pict/docs/database.rst

 - Four G-BLOCK synthetic controls in a FASTA file, imported using the ``thapbi_pict import`` command.

-These are vetted against the NCBI taxonomy, which downgrades unknown species to genus only entries.
+These are vetted against the NCBI taxonomy, meaning species not (yet) defined in the NCBI taxonomy are downgraded to unknown species.

 For further details see the ``database/README.rst`` file in the source code, and script ``database/build_ITS1_DB.sh`` which automates this.